hbctraining/variant_analysis/lessons/07_variant_calling.md

 ## Variant Call Format

-The [Variant Call Format (VCF)](https://samtools.github.io/hts-specs/VCFv4.2.pdf) is a standardized, text-file format for describing variants identifed from a sequencing experiment.
+The [Variant Call Format (VCF)](https://samtools.github.io/hts-specs/VCFv4.2.pdf) is a standardized text file format for describing variants identifed from a sequencing experiment.
 This allows for downstream processes to be streamlined and also allows for researchers to easily collaborate and manipulate a shared set of variant calls.
 A VCF file is composed of three main parts:
 - Meta-information Lines
 - Header Line
 - Data Lines